 Typical employers

-Most medical graduates go on to become doctors.
+A large number of medical graduates aspire to become doctors.
 Opportunities are available in both the NHS and private hospitals, as well as in NHS practice trusts as a GP.

 There are also opportunities for those wishing to practise medicine in: